dorianprill/stroke/README.md

 # brezel

-WIP minimalistic implementation of up to cubic bezier curves (on generic point types with a minimal exposed trait) for general use on all platforms including embedded and wasm through #![no_std]
+WIP minimalistic implementation of up to cubic bezier curves (on generic 2D-point types with a minimal exposed trait) for general use on all platforms including embedded and wasm through #![no_std]

 Brezel is the German word for "pretzel" - I'm sure you appreciate the parallels to those delicious curvy snacks